 On our final evening in Beijing, we were taken to the silk market to do some shopping.
 The interiors of the market can have you mistaken, but it is very much a bargain market.
 The multi storied market sells everything from souvenirs, apparel, bags, shoes and Electronics, and features a food court on the top floor.

-That marked our week long Trip to China.
+After stuffing are suitcases with our purchases, we made our way to the airport.
+Marking the end of our week long trip to China.
 There were a few spots like the Olympics Birds Nest arena which I’d wanted to visit but couldn’t because of the time crunch.
 Nevertheless, I enjoyed my time and realised China was very different from what I had perceived it to be.